-Renuka Persuad won the Amateur Astronomers Association of Guyana Art Competition of 2018.
+Renuka Persaud won the Amateur Astronomers Association of Guyana Art Competition of 2018.
 The grand prize handed over to Ms. Persaud was a 70mm refractor telescope.
 Her artwork was judged the best among submissions received by the organizers of the competition.

 This DIY guide includes everything you need to get started.
 This is a project worth every effort!